Ranking and Selection: A New Sequential Bayesian Procedure for Use with Common Random Numbers: Abstract

 \section{Abstract}

-We want to select the best systems out of a given set of systems (or rank them) with respect to their expected performance.
-The systems allow random observations only and we assume that the joint observation of the systems has a multivariate normal distribution with unknown mean and covariance.
-We allow dependent marginal observations as they occur when common random numbers are used for the simulation of the systems.
-In particular, we focus on positively dependent observations as they might be expected in heuristic optimization where `systems' are different solutions to an optimization problem with common random inputs.
+We introduce a new concept for selecting the best alternative out of a given set of systems which are evaluated with respect to their expected performances.
+We assume that the systems are simulated on a computer and that a joint observation of all systems has a multivariate normal distribution with \emph{unknown mean} and \emph{unknown covariance} matrix.
+In particular, the observations of the systems may be stochastically dependent as it is the case if common random numbers are used for the simulation.
+The main application we have in mind is heuristic stochastic optimization where ‘systems’ are different solutions to an optimization problem with random inputs.

-In each iteration, we allocate a fixed budget of simulation runs to the solutions.
-We use a Bayesian setup and allocate the simulation effort according to the posterior covariances of the solutions until the ranking and selection decision is correct with a given high probability.
-Here, the complex posterior distributions are approximated only but we give extensive empirical evidence that the observed error probabilities are well below the given bounds in most cases.
+We use a Bayesian setup with an uninformative prior and iteratively allocate a fixed number of simulations based on the posterior distribution of the observations until the ranking and selection decision is correct with a given high probability.
+We introduce a new simple allocation strategy that is directly connected to the error probabilities calculated before.
+The necessary posterior distributions can only be approximated, but we give extensive empirical evidence that the error made is well below the given bounds.

-We also use a generalized scheme for the target of the ranking and selection that allows to bound the error probabilities with a Bonferroni approach.
-Our test results show that our procedure uses less simulations than comparable procedures from literature even in most of the cases where the observations are not positively correlated.
+Our extensive test results show that our procedure \BayesRS uses less simulations than comparable procedures from the literature in different correlation scenarios.
+At the same time \BayesRS needs no additional prior parameters and can cope with different types of ranking and selection tasks.